 The 9:1 is also preferred when feeding a T2FD antenna that has a 450 ohm balanced terminating load at its center.

-Here's the got'cha; When feeding mobile antennas that are end-fed, use coax cable, HOWEVER, the feed-point impedance of most (bottom) end-fed mobile antennas is between 12 and 28 ohms.
+Here's the got'cha; When feeding mobile antennas that are end-fed, use coax cable, HOWEVER, the feed-point impedance of most (bottom) end-fed mobile antennas is somewhere between 15 and 35 ohms.
 To remedy this requirement, we have developed the B1K5022 UNUN.

 BUXCOMM BALUNS are in the Commonwealth of Virginia